JohT/code-graph-analysis-pipeline/INTEGRATION.md

 - **analysis-name**: The name of the project to analyze.
 Example: MyProject-1.0.0.
 This parameter is required and should be a string.
 - **artifacts-upload-name**: The name of the artifacts uploaded with [actions/upload-artifact](https://github.com/actions/upload-artifact/tree/65c4c4a1ddee5b72f698fdd19549f0f0fb45cf08) containing the content of the 'artifacts' directory for the analysis.
 This is used to analyze Java JARs, WARs, EARs, etc. This parameter is optional and defaults to an empty string.
+- **maven-artifacts**: Comma separated list of Maven artifact coordinates (groupId:artifactId:version) to download from Maven Central for the analysis.
+This is used to analyze Java artifacts without having to upload them as build artifacts.
+This parameter is optional and defaults to an empty string.
 - **sources-upload-name**: The name of the sources uploaded with [actions/upload-artifact](https://github.com/actions/upload-artifact/tree/65c4c4a1ddee5b72f698fdd19549f0f0fb45cf08) containing the content of the 'source' directory for the analysis.
 It also supports sub-folders for multiple source code bases.
 This parameter is optional and defaults to an empty string.
 Please use 'include-hidden-files: true' if you also want to upload the git history.
 - **ref**: The branch, tag, or SHA of the code-graph-analysis-pipeline to checkout.
 This parameter is optional and defaults to "main".